Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

-so that $ \MM^\E$ turns out to be the 3D linear space \eqref{eq.D.Goursat.nonlin}.
-Let us now pass to the quasi--linear case.
-One of the coefficients of the third derivatives of \eqref{eqGenQL} must be nonzero.
+One of the coef\/f\/icients of the third derivatives of \eqref{eqGenQL} must be non-zero.
 Assume that $a\neq 0$; the remaining cases can be treated similarly.
-Again, we solve equation \eqref{eqGenQL} with respect to $p_{111}$, so that $p_{112},p_{122},p_{222}$ become local coordinates on it, and
+Again, we solve equation~\eqref{eqGenQL} with respect to~$p_{111}$, so that $p_{112}$, $p_{122}$, $p_{222}$ become local coordinates on it, and

 where $q(\xi_1,\xi_2)$ is a homogeneous quadratic function in $\xi_1$ and $\xi_2$.
-Thus, we have that (see again Section \ref{subsubComponenteLineare}).
+Thus, we have that (see again Section~\ref{subsubComponenteLineare}).

 Let us assume $d=0$.
 In order to verify that $\E=\E_\D$, it is enough to put